More than 2,200 incidents of domestic abuse were reported to police in Wyre Forest last year – a significant rise on the previous year.

 It is thought this is just the tip of the iceberg, with many more incidents going unreported.

-A new report out this week has outlined the shocking number of incidents of domestic abuse in the district, despite campaigns to support victims and identify and prosecute their abusers.
+A recent report outlined the shocking number of incidents of domestic abuse in the district, despite campaigns to support victims and identify and prosecute their abusers.

 More than 2,200 incidents were reported to police last year in the district (April 2016-April 2017).
 That’s up from around 1,800 incidents in 2012.
 It is thought this is the tip of an iceberg, with many more incidents unreported.

-The data is included in a summary report from the district’s Connecting Families taskforce, which is due to be shared with Wyre Forest District Council’s overview and scrutiny committee tomorrow night (THURSDAY).
+The data is included in a summary report from the district’s Connecting Families taskforce, which was shared with Wyre Forest District Council’s overview and scrutiny committee in June.